BIDS/pellet/README.md

 ###Current team:
 - Dani Ushizima
-- Stefan van der Valt
+- Stefan van der Walt

+## Getting started

+- Download the PIR dataset and extract it into a folder named ``data``.
+The folder structure should be:

+  data/
+  data/pir-challenge
+  data/pir-challenge/dr

+- Run ``make``